PROGRAM-IX/midifighting/README.md

 #### MIDI Fighter for Xbox-compatible fighting games

 This is the first 'page' of the MIDI Fighter, which by default starts on C0/C1 (MIDI note 36).
-On the MIDI Fighter, the lowest note is on the bottom right, and notes increase in value across the rows and up the columns.
+On the MIDI Fighter, the lowest note is on the bottom left, and notes increase in value across the rows to the right and up the columns.
 ```
 [48][49][50][51]
 [44][45][46][47]